sarastanton/sarastanton.github.io/_posts/2018-09-26-ruby_on_rails_project_-_bookable.markdown

 * Ratings and Reviews, which **belong to** a User and a Book; and
 * ReadStatuses, which **belong to** a User and a Book and function as a **join table** between the two (Books **have many** Users **through** ReadStatuses, and Users **have many** Books **through** ReadStatuses)

 Right off the bat, I had an interesting challenge in trying to figure out how different Users could track their “read status” (i.e. read or unread) on the same Book.
-It wouldn’t work to have a “read/unread" attribute of a specific instance of a Book because the value of the attribute for that particular Book instance would have to be different for different Users.
+It wouldn’t work to have a “read/unread" attribute of a specific instance of a Book because the value of the attribute for that particular Book instance would have to be different for each User.
 I decided to create a join table called “ReadStatus” that could have a new instance per Book and per User.

 Routes for Reviews and Ratings are nested under Books because it would not ever make sense to have a Review or Rating that was not associated with a specific Book.
 Reviews and Ratings cannot exist on their own without a Book (or without a User, for that matter).